Tsirelson inequalities: Detecting cheating and quantumness in a single framework: Conclusions

-\paragraph{Conclusions} We have formulated a black-box approach to Tsirelson inequalities, which enabled us to systematically derive further inequalities corresponding to the facets of a polytope.
+We have formulated a black-box approach to Tsirelson inequalities, which enabled us to systematically derive further inequalities corresponding to the facets of a polytope.
 One can apply this approach not only to construct witnesses for the negativity of the Wigner function and for the entanglement of physical systems undergoing periodic time evolution, but also, as we have shown, to detect cheating in the shell game, for example.
-Using our formulation based on constrained classical models, one can also look for Tsirelson inequalities for quantum backflow \cite{Allcock-backflow,Bracken-backflow}, quantum tunneling \cite{LinDahlsten-tunneling}, and other mechanical tasks \cite{TrilloLeNavascues-rocket}, but these investigations are left for future work.
+Using our formulation based on constrained classical models, one can also look for Tsirelson inequalities for quantum backflow \cite{Allcock-backflow,Bracken-backflow}, quantum tunneling \cite{LinDahlsten-tunneling}, and other mechanical tasks \cite{Goussev-reentry,TrilloLeNavascues-rocket}, but these investigations are left for future work.
+It is also clear that our derivation of the CHSH inequality can be generalized to more parties and outcomes, which offers another future avenue of research.

 Our findings demonstrate that Tsirelson inequalities serve as a unifying framework for modeling and hypothesis testing in diverse settings ranging from games of deception to probing the quantumness of oscillators and other systems.
 Just as the geometric characterization of probabilities in correlated classical or quantum systems, this may pave the way to applications in quantum foundations and technology.